IndieWebClubBlr/website/README.md

 ```
 /
+├── .github/           # GitHub Actions workflows for CI/CD.
+├── _site/             # Output directory for the generated website.
+├── CNAME              # Custom domain configuration for GitHub Pages.
+├── LICENSE            # The license for the project.
+├── README.md          # This file.
+├── Makefile           # Contains all the commands for building, serving, and cleaning the project.
+├── config.py          # All configuration constants for the project.
+├── events.py          # Logic for fetching events from the Discourse API.
+├── feeds.py           # Logic for fetching and parsing blogroll feeds.
 ├── generator.py       # Main script to generate the static site.
-├── feeds.py       # Logic for fetching and parsing blogroll feeds.
-├── events.py      # Logic for fetching events from the Discourse API.
-├── config.py      # All configuration constants for the project.
 ├── index.html         # The main pystache template for the website.
+├── style.css          # Main stylesheet.
 ├── blogroll.opml      # The list of feeds for the blogroll.
+├── favicon.svg        # The website favicon image.
-├── style.css      # Main stylesheet.
+├── preview.png        # The website OpenGraph preview image.
+├── pyrightconfig.json # Configuration file for the Pyright type checker.
-├── _site/         # Output directory for the generated website.
+├── requirements.txt   # Python dependencies for the project.
+├── shell.nix          # Nix shell configuration for reproducible development environments.
-└── Makefile       # Contains all the commands for building, serving, and cleaning the project.
+└── watch.sh           # A script to watch for file changes and rebuild the site.
 ```

 ## Contributing